Updated: Sep 28

 Far too often, patients trickle through the healthcare system receiving advice, recommendations, instructions, and services without truly understanding the what and why.
 As a healthcare provider, I was able to see this phenomenon in every facet of healthcare, not just physical therapy.
-I can recall spending the first rehab session with patients explaining to them what was operated on, the function of the tissues, the home modifications needed, the prognosis, the rehab expectation, and much more.
-I personally believe the uncertainty regarding what's to come affects patient's recovery.
+I can recall spending the first rehab session after surgery with patients explaining what was operated on, the function of the tissues, the home modifications needed, the prognosis, the rehab expectation, and much more.
+I personally believe the uncertainty regarding what follows surgery affects patients' recovery.
 I believe when patients have more questions coming out of an elective procedure than when they did going in, more reservations and apprehension would impact the recovery phase.

 In an effort to address this issue, I would meet with patients prior to their surgery to discuss expectations, answer questions within my scope of practice, help him/her create a home plan to consider movement impairments, and discuss with family members ways to assist on the journey to recovery.
 It was a hit.
 Patients had the opportunity to actually think ahead, make provisions, conjure up new questions, and receive tips/tricks.
 This gave the patients an overall feeling that they had some input and control in their care.

 During the Self Care Sunday Live @ 5 Session on 10/18/2020, I provided you with the following tools you can use to be a more active participant in your healthcare:

 1. Prepare questions for you and/or your family member.

 Once you're called to the back and the doctor or other healthcare provider enters the room, you may get nervous, scared, or simply forget what you wanted to ask.
 Preparing questions ahead of time can help you be sure you get the information you want and need.
 This is the perfect opportunity to gain clarity about your case or family member's diagnosis.
 Even if you read information you've googled, take those questions to your doctor to gain clarity and for him/her to breakdown the information you gathered from your search.